Junior Scholars Program

 All applications will be reviewed by a faculty selection committee, and decisions will be based on merit, taking into account all information provided by applicants.

 This is a zero-credit non-residential program; therefore, there is no tuition.
-Each scholar will be responsible for his or her own housing and personal expenses.
+Each scholar will be responsible for his or her own housing, transportation and personal expenses.